Check Point NGFW vs Meraki MX comparison

 Check Point NGFW vs. Meraki MX

-Check Point NGFW is ranked 5th in Firewalls with 275 reviews while Meraki MX is ranked 2nd in Unified Threat Management (UTM) with 57 reviews.
+Check Point NGFW doesn't meet the minimum requirements to be ranked in Unified Threat Management (UTM) with 276 reviews while Meraki MX is ranked 2nd in Unified Threat Management (UTM) with 58 reviews.
 Check Point NGFW is rated 8.8, while Meraki MX is rated 8.2.
 The top reviewer of Check Point NGFW writes "Good antivirus protection and URL filtering with very good user identification capabilities".
 On the other hand, the top reviewer of Meraki MX writes "Cost-effective, simplified, easy to manage, and reliable with advanced security features and granular visibility".
 Check Point NGFW is most compared with Palo Alto Networks NG Firewalls, Sophos XG, Cisco Secure Firewall, Netgate pfSense and WatchGuard Firebox, whereas Meraki MX is most compared with Palo Alto Networks NG Firewalls, Cisco Secure Firewall, Sophos XG, SonicWall TZ and Juniper SRX Series Firewall.
 See our Check Point NGFW vs. Meraki MX report.